ductt-1167/FruitColorClassfication_ForDung/readme.md

 ## - For using model to classification
 - main.py: turn on camera and capture fruit images, then classify them
 - test.py: test model with folder image

+If have error when load model, doing run: pip install h5py==2.10.0 --force-reinstall to install h5py version 2.10.0